WangChengYeh/mcp_word/SPEC.md

 - Implements basic error handling

 ## 4. Workflow
-1. STDIO from Claude CLI or fake master, use unix pipeline to provide input
+1. install the MCP server: `npm install`
-1. Start the proxy server: `npm install && npm start`
+2. STDIO from Claude CLI or fake master, use unix pipeline to provide input
-2. Sideload the Add-in manifest in Word
+3. Sideload the Add-in manifest in Word
-3. Send `EditTask` requests via Claude CLI or another service, e.g. `{ content: '...' }`
+4. Send `EditTask` requests via Claude CLI or another service, e.g. `{ content: '...' }`
-4. The Add-in client receives edits in real time and applies them to the document
+5. The Add-in client receives edits in real time and applies them to the document

 ## 5. Extensibility
 - Support additional `EditTask` types (tables, images, formatting)